Home

 Sudhir Kakar, The Seeker (2007), about the friendship between Mahatma Gandhi and the daughter of a British admiral who becomes his adoring disciple.

 M.M.
-Kaye, The Far Pavilions, about an English boy raised in India who falls in love with a half-caste Hindu princess.
+Kaye, The Far Pavilions (1978), about a boy born in India of English parentage who falls in love with a half-caste Hindu princess.
+Review

 Hari Kunzru, The Impressionist, about a half-English, half-Indian boy who grows up in luxury near the Taj Mahal until, at fifteen, his true parentage is discovered and he is thrown out to fend for himself.